James Chadwick#13298

 James Chadwick

 Described as “fast becoming the go-to banking litigation partner in the UK, not just the North”, James specialises in financial services litigation and contentious financial regulation.
-This year, he has been shortlisted as Dispute Resolution Lawyer of the Year at The Legal 500 Northern Powerhouse Awards 2025.
+He was shortlisted as Dispute Resolution Lawyer of the Year at The Legal 500 Northern Powerhouse Awards 2025.

 James manages key relationships with financial institutions.
 His client base includes high-street banks and other financial services providers across the sector.
+He is Client Relationship Partner for a number of TLT’s clients including Santander UK and Capita Plc.
 By combining legal insight and commercial acumen, James is considered by many clients as their trusted advisor.

 Contributed to